Skip to content

 return srs_out

-def _mutate(srs_lst: list[pd.Series]) -> list[pd.Series]:
+def _mutate(srs_lst: list[pd.Series], p: float = 1) -> list[pd.Series]:

-return [_mutate_series(srs) for srs in srs_lst]
+return [_mutate_series(srs, p) for srs in srs_lst]

 return _mutate